Analysis | Parsing Andrew Cuomo’s apology

 Cuomo added later: “What I also understand is: It doesn’t matter … my intent.
 What it matters is if anybody was offended by it.
 I could intend no offense, but if they were offended by it, then it was wrong.”

-Cuomo’s comments dealt more with what he should apologize for versus what he felt he should be held accountable for.
+Cuomo’s comments dealt more with what he should apologize for vs. what he felt he should be held accountable for.
 Despite Cuomo’s insistence, though, his comments have included significant caveats — the biggest of them being of the if-they-were-offended variety.

 In his Sunday statement after his second accuser came forward, for example, he did express regret — albeit “to the extent anyone felt” uncomfortable.

 Even his statement Wednesday carried a few “buts.”
-After saying he was wrong and embarrassed, he added, “But this is what I want you to know, and I want you to know this from me directly: I never touched anyone inappropriately. … I never knew at the time that I was making anyone feel uncomfortable.”
+After saying he was wrong and embarrassed, he added: “But this is what I want you to know, and I want you to know this from me directly: I never touched anyone inappropriately. … I never knew at the time that I was making anyone feel uncomfortable.”

 He added later: “I’m sorry for whatever pain I’ve caused anyone.
 I never intended it.
 And I will be better for this experience.”